ryentes/careless/README.md

 <br/>

 # careless
 Collection of Implementations for Indices of Careless Responding.

 ## Description

-Careless or insufficient effort responding in surveys, i.e. responding to items without regard to their content, is a common occurence in surveys.
+Careless or insufficient effort responding in surveys, i.e. responding to items without regard to their content, is a common occurrence in surveys.
 These types of responses constitute significant problems for data quality leading to distortions in data analysis and hypothesis testing, such as spurious correlations.
 The R package careless provides solutions designed to detect such careless / insufficient effort responses by allowing easy calculation of indices proposed in the literature.
 It currently supports the calculation of Longstring, Even-Odd Consistency, Psychometric Synonyms/Antonyms, Mahalanobis Distance, and Intra-individual Response Variability (also termed Inter-item Standard Deviation).

 ## Current Version
 Current version is 1.2.0

-### Version Notes
-* even-odd consistency score: updated interpretation of even-odd to maintain consistency with other indices.
-It is now coded such that higher scores indicate higher levels of careless responding.
-Before, higher scores indicated lower levels of careless responding.
-This makes the even-odd index consistent with the other indices.
-* even-odd consistency score : expanded error and warning messages to provide more information to the user.
-* Intra-individual response variability (IRV): now handles NA values.
-* psychometric synonym/antonym score: now handles NA values better, and is faster due to implementation of vectorization.
-The function now uses resampling to adress issues arising from NA values.

 ## Installing from source